Last update: April 9th, 2020 at 6:00 pm

 Today’s Image of the Day from NASA Earth Observatory introduces a new international study which found that the movement of glaciers actually slows down as they melt.
+Thinning glaciers in Asia are slowing down

 The purpose of the study, which was led by Amaury Dehecq from NASA’s Jet Propulsion Laboratory, was to gain a better understanding of what regulates the speed of glacial motion.
 This could help scientists predict how melting glaciers will impact fresh water supplies and sea-level rise.